TechnicJelle/CMGT_GraduationReport/report.typ

 There are currently already multiple iterations of the Rythe Engine in existence.

-The Rythe Legacy engine is so old that it still uses OpenGL, and is too tightly integrated with it to be salvagable.
+The Rythe Legacy engine is so old that it still uses @opengl, and is too tightly integrated with it to be salvagable.
-OpenGL is bad for performance, due to the CPU usage required.
+@opengl is bad for performance, due to the CPU usage required.
 It can also not be properly multi-threaded, which is especially bad, because one of the main goals of the engine is to be very parallel.

 The next rewrite used more modern technologies, and had a dedicated renderer component called Rythe-LLRI, or "Rythe Low Level Rendering Interface".
-It was a cross-platform GPU API abstraction, that was intended to be as low-level, as possible, to ensure maximum performance.
+It was a cross-platform @gpu-api abstraction, that was intended to be as low-level, as possible, to ensure maximum performance.
-The LLRI is very old and was written before the Vulkan API had even properly released.
+The LLRI is very old and was written before the @vulkan @api had even properly released.
 It is also not finished.

 Now, a new version of the engine is being worked on, but it is still lacking a good rendering system.
 The LLRI could do with a rewrite.